Josef-Friedrich/audiorename/README.rst

                             The audio file must have the tag field “mb_trackid”.
                             The give audio file is not renamed.
       -r, --remap-classical
+                            Remap some fields to fit better for classical music:
+                            “composer” becomes “artist”, “work” becomes “album”,
+                            from the “title” the work prefix is removed (“Symphonie No. 9: I. Allegro” -> “I. Allegro”) and “track” becomes the movement number.
+All overwritten fields are safed in the “comments” field.

     rename:
       -p BACKUP_FOLDER, --backup-folder BACKUP_FOLDER